 Queensland’s oldest-standing theatre is now Brisbane’s newest home for live music and performing arts.

-The Princess Theatre will reopen to the public at the end of August 2021 as a sister venue to Brisbane icon, The Tivoli.
+The Princess Theatre will reopen to the public in October 2021 as a sister venue to Brisbane icon, The Tivoli.
 The purchase and revitalisation of the 133-year-old theatre is helmed by The Tivoli owners, brothers Steve and Dave Sleswick.

 Located in the burgeoning historic district of Clarence Corner, adjacent to the Mater Hospital, The Princess is the jewel in the crown of Woolloongabba’s emerging entertainment and lifestyle precinct, just minutes’ walk to both South Bank and the new Cross River Rail transport hub.